Davood Roostaei stood as an artist and human being at a place in which no man should be forced to stand.

-In 2000 Roostaei moved to Los Angeles where he has lived and worked for the past 18 years.
-This move has given his work an additional edge as it absorbs the frenetic and transitional nature of North America’s third largest city; a city to which many come in the hope of satisfying their dreams.
+In 2000 Roostaei moved to Los Angeles where he has been living and working since.
+This move has given his work an additional edge as it absorbs the frenetic and transitional nature of North America's third largest city; a city to which many come in the hope of satisfying their dreams.

 His work clearly has been informed not only by the artistic world but also by the political world.

 Roostaei’s young life in the 1970's in Iran was full of political turmoil, given his imprisonment in 1981 for those two years which forced him after his release to seek asylum in Germany when life began again as an artist in 1984.

 The time isolated in jail remains important to him as both a man and an artist.

 He learned to look inside as an artist and outside as a human being.

 Thus he remains political to this day.
 This stance informs his work with images as well as his everyday life.